-A critical, and potentially highly impactful, provision of the 2023 legislation established a system that can automatically reduce a city's CGFL if it exceeds certain annual taxable property valuation growth thresholds.
-The system utilizes FY 2024 as the base year and then has two taxable value growth thresholds - 3% and 6%.
+A critical, and potentially highly impactful, provision of the 2023 legislation established a system that can automatically reduce a city's CGFL if it exceeds certain annual taxable property valuation growth thresholds for budget Fiscal Years (2025-2028).
+The system utilizes FY 2024 as the base year.
+The 2023 legislation used two "tiers," however, these were modified and an additional tier was added in the 2024 legislation for fiscal years 2026 to 2028.
+These changes are reflected in the updated table below.
 If a city's annual non-TIF taxable value (minus agricultural) exceeds the thresholds, its CGFL will be reduced as detailed below.
 For brevity, in this section of the special report, we will simplify the "non-TIF taxable value minus agricultural" threshold to simply the "non-TIF taxable value."

-Tier 1 Annual non-TIF Taxable Value Growth = Less than 3% CGFL is not impacted Tier 2 Annual non-TIF Taxable Value Growth = 3%-5.99% CGFL is reduced by formula, reducing revenue growth by approximately 2% for the next budget year Tier 3 Annual non-TIF Taxable Value Growth = 6% or higher CGFL is reduced by formula, reducing revenue growth by approximately 3% for the next budget year
+Tier 1 Annual non-TIF Taxable Value Growth = Less than 2.75% CGFL is not impacted Tier 2 Annual non-TIF Taxable Value Growth = 2.75%-3.99% CGFL is reduced by formula, reducing revenue growth by approximately 1% for the next budget year Tier 3 Annual non-TIF Taxable Value Growth = 4%-5.99% CGFL is reduced by formula, reducing revenue growth by approximately 2% for the next budget year Tier 4 Annual non-TIF Taxable Value Growth = 6% or higher CGFL is reduced by formula, reducing revenue growth by approximately 3% for the next budget year